 You are here: Urology Textbook > Bladder > Stress urinary incontinence in women

-Stress Urinary Incontinence in Women (1/3)
+Stress Urinary Incontinence in Women: Epidemiology and Etiology

 Definition of stress urinary incontinence

 The International Continence Society (ICS) defines urinary incontinence as "the complaint of any involuntary loss of urine".
 Stress urinary incontinence is urine leakage, which is associated with increased abdominal pressure and insufficient urethral sphincter mechanism.
-The main symptom of stress urinary incontinence is the loss of urine on exertion, sneezing or coughing.
+The main symptom of stress incontinence is the loss of urine on exertion, sneezing, or coughing.

 Epidemiology of stress urinary incontinence